Definition of Implied Volatility

 Conclusion

-Implied Volatility is a measure of the fluctuation in the value of options contracts or the expected change in the price of the underlying security.
-Its impact is higher in a bearish market since the prices fall down quickly due to negative sentiments.
+Implied Volatility is a measure of the fluctuation in the value of options contracts or the expected change in the underlying security price.
+Its impact is higher in a bearish market since the prices fall quickly due to negative sentiments.
 The weight of negativity is particularly high in today’s economic environment.
 Conversely, the impact is lower in the case of bullish markets.
-Time value, demand, and supply are the main factors affecting implied volatility.
+Time value, demand, and supply are implied volatility’s main factors.
 It largely helps in determining the price of the options contract.

 Recommended Articles